luchiniii/AETSimpleStore/README.md

 Laravel should serve as your JSON API and Vue your frontend.

+The main idea is that there are two types of users, vendors and buyers.
+Vendors sell products on the site and Buyers come to the site to well...buy products.

+Again, you don't have to worry about authentication or authorization.
+You can simply create pages that a Vendor or a Buyer would use on the site.

 ## Tasks

 1. Allow vendors to create products to sell on the marketplace